 Having not jogged steadily for about 3 months, I’ve been building up my endurance for the past week or so.
 This morning, making several circuits of the outfield warning tracks, I got up to 52 minutes and my goal for the near future is at least one hour.
 It’s much easier to start running when there is barely enough light out to see because it’s a lot cooler then.
 However, this weekend’s weather may put a crimp in my schedule.
-The Weather Underground Tropical Weather Blog is reporting that there is a low-pressure system headed our way soon.
+The Weather Underground tropical blog is reporting that there is a low-pressure system headed our way soon.
 Here’s what it has to say:

 “The action shifts to the Dominican Republic on Saturday and Haiti on Sunday, as 90L tracks just south of the island of Hispaniola.
 These nations can expect rains of 3-6 inches, which could trigger life-threatening flash floods and mudslides.”